The Satanic Temple: Membership

 Individuals dedicated to the tenets of the Satanic Temple can join on the organization's website.
 Members can apply to join local congregations, though local requirements may differ: "If there's a local [congregation] where you are, to join you do have to be accepted, but there's no initiation or anything.
 You don't even have to be a Satanist, you can just be a strong ally who believes in the political and secular actions without being super stoked about all the aesthetic aspects."

 Membership is subject to termination for "failure to uphold the spirit of the Satanic Temple and its tenets."
 A member who used a TST event to call for violence against then-president Donald Trump was expelled.

 Congregations

 Local groups of organized TST members may form congregations.
 Some congregations are endorsed by TST to "participate in campaigns, social events, and other activities relevant to their local regions, as well as in concert with national TST campaigns".
 TST encourages members to form congregations where none exist or join pre-established ones, but does not actively establish them itself.
-Congregations are currently established across the continental United States, Canada, and Australia.
+As of 2026 congregations are established across the continental United States and in Canada, Finland, Germany, and Benelux.

 Congregations were initially known as chapters; the first chapter was established in 2014 in Detroit, Michigan.
 That chapter went on hiatus in 2018, the same year chapters in Portland, Oregon, Los Angeles, California, and the UK seceded from the Satanic Temple over internal disputes with national leadership.